leight-core/viv/packages/@leight/container/README.md

 # Container

-This package provides some little tools for `tsyringe` package.
+This package provides some little tools for DI support.